adrienbrignon/mkdocs-exporter/docs/getting-started.md

 ???+ tip "Did you know?"

-    This documentation website features the plugin, meaning that you can download this page as a PDF document and read it offline!
+    This documentation features the plugin: you can download this page as a PDF document and read it offline!

     Try this out by clicking the download button at the top of this page (or you can directly head [here](./index.pdf){:target="_blank"}).